open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ## 3.5 Room Management {#Conferencesection3_5}
 Any service user can do room management inside the service, including creating, deleting or modifying rooms.

-To modify rooms, a user can choose room mode, room publish limit, user limit and media mixing configuration (only for hybrid mode) for its own preference.
+To modify rooms, a user can edit room configuration for its own preference.
 For a single room's media mixing configuration, multiple views can be enabled and configured.
-The configuration set of a view includes: resolution, background color, layout, etc. For VAD, set avCoordinated to true to enable VAD in the room.
+The configuration set of a view includes: resolution, background color, layout, etc. For VAD, set view's "vad" in "audio" and "keepParticipantPrimary" in "video" to true to enable VAD in the room.
 Enabling multi-streaming can let a view of MCU generate two or more mixed streams with different resolutions to fulfill different requirements.
 For layout, a user can choose a base layout template and customize its own preferred ones, which would be combined as a whole for rendering mixed video.

 > **Note**: If base layout is set to 'void', user must input customized layout for the room, otherwise the video layout would be treated as invalid.
 Read 3.5.1 for details of customized layout. maxInput indicates the maximum number of video frame inputs for the video layout definition.

 ### 3.5.1 Customized video layout {#Conferencesection3_5_1}
-The MCU server supports the mixed video layout configuration which is compliant with RFC5707 Media Server Markup Language (MSML).
+The MCU server supports the mixed video layout configuration which is similar as RFC5707 Media Server Markup Language (MSML).
-A valid customized video layout should be a JSON string which represents an array of video layout definition.
+A valid customized video layout should be an array of video layout definition.
 The following example shows the details:

 **Figure 3-1.
 Example Layout**